grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/ScrapeApplicationMetrics.md

 ## Processing

-Often, we want to do some post-scrape processing to the metrics.
-Some common reasons are:
+Often, you want to perform some post-scrape processing to the metrics.
+Some common reasons are to:

 * limiting the amount of metrics being sent up to Prometheus
 * adding labels, changing labels, or dropping labels